Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

 Most implemented machine learning forecasting models employ one of these standard metrics as their training objective.
 However, a significant limitation of current practice is that loss evaluation typically focuses on one-step-ahead forecast accuracy.
 This limitation is suboptimal in certain situations, as optimizing for one step or a fixed horizon often results in a model that performs well at the specific horizon but deteriorates at other horizons.
 In fact, many practical applications require evaluating forecast quality across the entire prediction window rather than at isolated time points.
 For example, energy system operators may require reliable load forecasts from 1 hour ahead up to 7 days ahead simultaneously in order to make operational decisions.
 A loss function that treats each horizon independently can potentially lead to suboptimal real-world performance despite strong performance on standard benchmarks.

 Another dimension of forecast quality that the traditional forecast evaluation metrics fail to address is stability.
 Consider a supply chain planner who must order inventory months in advance to meet anticipated demand.
 Suppose the forecast made in January predicted June demand to be 10,000 units, while an updated forecast made in February for that same June period might suddenly jump to 14,000 units, then drop to 9,500 units in the March update.
 Such volatility creates difficulty for decision making and planning.
 Procurement decisions are often irreversible, as placed orders may not be canceled easily.
 Unstable forecasts force planners into a difficult position: committing to large purchases based on high forecasts risks excessive inventory holding costs and potential obsolescence, while conservative ordering based on uncertain forecasts risks stockouts and lost sales.
 As a result, large volatility can reduce the confidence of the decision maker in the forecasts.
 Thus, in such situations where commitments are made based on long-horizon forecasts, stability can be a highly desirable property to have in addition to accuracy.
 However, in most machine learning implementations, the objective function does not capture any notion of stability.
+We note that \cite{vanbelle2023stability} has proposed an extension to the N-BEATS deep learning architecture, which optimizes forecasts from both a traditional forecast accuracy perspective as well as a forecast stability perspective.